Photo: Brett Monroe Garner

 HEALTH

-SRM would reduce extreme heat and its health impacts, reduce shifts in the spread of diseases overall
+SRM would reduce extreme heat and its health impacts and, reduce shifts in the spread of diseases overall.

 ECOSYSTEMS

 Lower temperatures would reduce coral bleaching.
-Reduced climate change would mean fewer extinctions overall, but potentially more extinctions in some regions.
+Reduced climate change would mean fewer extinctions overall.

 Reduced climate change could potentially mean more extinctions in some regions.